SensoftInc/spidar-sdk/docs/gpr_system_info.rst

 (Status Code: 4001)

 This status code is returned for any of the following reasons:

-    - The connected GPR device is not powered on
+    - The connected GPR device is not powered on.
-    - The specified GPR device is not connected
+    - The specified GPR device is not connected.
-    - The GPR is currently in an error state and cannot be read properly
+    - The GPR is currently in an error state and cannot be read properly.